bemasher/JSONGen/README.md

 Examples of all of the above can be found in [test.json](test.json).

 ## Caveats
-  * Currently field names within a struct are considered unique based on their unsanitized form.
-This could be troublesome if sanitizing produces non-unique field names of siblings.
-This also complicates the handling of field tags in the case of unique unsanitized names which sanitize to non-unique names.
+  * Currently sibling field names are not guaranteed to be unique.
   * Lists containing both integers and floating point values are interpreted as a list of float64.

 ### License